 Dairy farmers looking to switch to plant-based milk can win a consultation with Dragon’s Den’s Deborah Meaden

 But in truth, demand for dairy has been declining for years, long before the global lockdowns shut the doors of the hospitality industry – the dairy industry’s main customer.
-The United States Department of Agriculture has shown that consumption of milk has dropped by 40% since 1975.
+The United States Department of Agriculture data show that consumption of milk has dropped by 40% since 1975.

-In their coverage in the autumn of 2019, Forbes noted that ‘dairy milk sales are projected to decline by 27% between 2013 and 2023 while sales of non-dairy alternatives are expected to rise by 108% over the same period’.
+In 2019, Forbes noted that ‘dairy milk sales are projected to decline by 27% between 2013 and 2023 while sales of non-dairy alternatives are expected to rise by 108% over the same period’.

-And at the beginning of the month, Bloomberg ran an article saying that ‘dairy farmers are now facing an existential crisis…
+In July, Bloomberg ran an article saying that dairy farmers are now facing an existential crisis.

 ‘For years, milk demand has been on the decline in developed countries.
 That’s only accelerated recently as more consumers turned to plant alternatives amid climate concerns.’